Rocky467/Zomato/README.md

 # Zomato

-This app currently being devoloped
+This app currently is being devoloped